Polish speculative fiction: Fandom

 Zines dedicated to science fiction appeared in Poland alongside the formation of the first organizations that united fans of the genre in the 1970s.
 Some of the earliest zines were Informator miłośników fantastyki (published since 1976 by the National Club of Fantasy and Science Fiction Enthusiasts), Somnambul (several issues published between 1978 and 1979 by the Science Fiction Enthusiasts' Club at the Medical University of Silesia), Materiały (a monthly published between 1979 and 1980), and Pulsar (the first issue, dedicated to the history and criticism of science fiction, was released in July 1979).
 Other zines from the Polish People's Republic era include Fikcje, Kurier Fantastyczny, Tachion, No Wave, Kwazar (published from 1979 to 1985; recognized as the best zine at the 7th Eurocon in Ljubljana in 1983), SFanzin, Radiant (1978–1981), Spectrum (1982–1984), Wizje (2 issues in 1981), and XYX.

+There is also a prominent anime and manga fandom in Poland that has developed since the 1990s and several anime and manga conventions exist in the country.
+By the beginning of the 2000s, there was typically one convention held per month, and within a few years, the annual number reached around 30.
+By the end of the 1990s, the Polish manga and anime community was estimated to consist of around 10,000 to 15,000 individuals.
+By the mid-2010s, this number had grown to 100,000.